Part 1: Matty... What Even Is a Topre Keyboard?

 -

-The satisfying tactile bump
+A satisfying tactile bump

 -

-The smoothness of lubed linear switches
+Smoothness like lubed linear switches

 -

-Zero metal contact = zero debounce issues
+No metal contact = zero debounce issues

 -